 Galatians 5:16 “I say then: Walk in the Spirit, and you shall not fulfill the lust of the flesh.”

-The Spirit of God manifests His presence and purpose in you as you walk in Him.
-You see the attributes of God manifest in the life of a believer who is deliberately submitting to God’s Spirit in their life.
+The Spirit of God manifests His presence and purpose as you walk in Him.
+You can see the attributes of God manifest in the life of a believer who is deliberately submitting to God’s Spirit in their life.

 2 Corinthians 13:4 “For though He was crucified in weakness, yet He lives by the power of God.
 For we also are weak in Him, but we shall live with Him by the power of God toward you.”

-The power of God manifest in the life of believer is the test of whether God is actively leading is revealed by the fruits of His Spirit.
+The power of God is made manifest in the life of believer and the test of whether God is actively leading is revealed by the fruits of His Spirit.